burwei/sgl/README.md

 ### LightSource & Material
 sgl.LightSource and agl.Material provides a default light source and default material.
-These two are essential for those sgl.Object that render the lighting effect, and sgl.BasicObj is of them.
+These two are essential for those sgl.Object that render the lighting effect.

 sgl.LightSource contains 3 attributes: light position, light color and light intensity.
 All of them are easy to understand.